keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

   end
 ```

-If a fetcher callable has been defined (as opposed to the use of the subclassing approach), it is called with the empty data buffer and the number of objects requested as shown below whenever the buffer needs to be filled, as follows:
+When a fetcher callable has been defined (as opposed to the use of the subclassing approach, where an overriding method is used), it is called with the empty data buffer and the number of objects requested as shown below whenever the buffer needs to be filled, as follows:

 ```ruby
 fetcher.(data, chunk_size)